The Types of Fire Risk Assessments Available

 Type 4 Fire Risk Assessment

-– Scope: The most comprehensive, covering both common parts and individual flats, with destructive sampling in both areas.
+– Scope: The most comprehensive.
+It covers both common parts and individual flats, with destructive sampling in both areas.

-– Nature: Destructive, involving intrusive inspections (e.g., opening walls, ceilings, or floors in flats and communal areas) to assess hidden fire risks.
+– Nature: Destructive, involving intrusive inspections (e.g., opening walls, ceilings, or floors in flats and communal areas).
+It assesses hidden fire risks.

 – Compartmentation and fire-stopping in both common areas and flats.